Q: Is free orthodontic care available for patients in need?

 There are several programs that offer orthodontic treatment to patients in need at little or no cost.

-Donated Orthodontic Services (DOS), a pilot program of the American Association of Orthodontists, is offered to patients in need in Illinois, Indiana, Kansas, New Jersey and Rhode Island.
+The American Association of Orthodontists Donated Orthodontic Services Program (DOS) is offered to patients in need in Illinois, Indiana, Kansas, New Jersey, North Carolina, Rhode Island, Tennessee and Virginia.
 For information about eligibility, contact the DOS coordinator at the Dental Lifeline Network at 866-572-9390.

 Advantage Smiles for Kids provides orthodontic care to children who meet eligibility requirements in Washington, Oregon and Idaho.